avimallu/avimallu.dev/_posts/2023-06-22-overlap_joins.md

 """
 ```

 We clearly see the strengths of DuckDB in how succintly we were able to express this operation.
-However, we also find how DuckDB is able to seamlessly integrate with an existing Pandas or Polars pipeline with zero-conversion costs.
+We also find how DuckDB is able to seamlessly integrate with an existing Pandas or Polars pipeline with zero-conversion costs.
 In fact, we can convert this back to a Polars or Pandas dataframe by appending the ending bracket with `db.query(...).pl()` and `db.query(...).pd()` respectively.

 # What are the alternatives?